contractza/ELEC5305_PROJECT_qz/README.md

 MiniLibriMix (https://zenodo.org/records/3871592), includes dual speaker mixed voice use dual-channel microphones to record the dialogue between two people for demonstration and testing the generalization ability of the model

+## timetable:
+week          	task
+6–7	Literature research and download the MiniLibriMix dataset <br>
+8–9	Build a MATLAB deep learning model and complete the STFT + LSTM mask prediction framework <br>
+10–11	Model training and preliminary evaluation, and comparison of ICA and deep learning results <br>
+12	Add the sound source location module to visualise <br>
+13	final report and present video <br>

 ## Project Submission Details
 The project submission consists of three parts: